w-haibara/tempura/README.md

 # tempura
-Generate web based terminal as a web API client
+Generate web based terminal as a web API client from a config file.